 - Emphasis on continuous monitoring for prompt detection and response to security threats.

-- NIST is adaptable for various types of cloud deployment be it public, private, community, or hybrid.
+- NIST is adaptable to various types of cloud deployment, whether public, private, community, or hybrid.

 - Optimizes resource usage and cost-effectiveness in securing the cloud.